 Sweyn Forkbeard returned and took Wessex, Mercia and Northumbria.
 London alone held out against the Danes.

 Having conquered the majority of England Sweyn Forkbeard proclaimed himself King of England.
 King Aethelred, his wife, Emma

-and his brother Aethelstan remained in Wessex.
+and Aethelstan remained in Wessex.

 1014 (3rd February)